oguerrer/PPI4SD/National_data/README.md

 | .552 | ... | .671 | 17 | 17.2 | MEX | 17.4.1_1 | Debt service as a proportion of exports of goods and services (%) | 1 | 1 |
 | .043 | ... | .236 | 5 | NA | MEX | EOSQ088 | Ease of access to loans | 1 | 1 |

+Example 1 provides a tutorial on how to load and visualize these data.
 Besides the columns representing the years of the observations, there are aditional attributes that we explain bellow:

 * `goal`: the SDG to which the indicator belongs (1 to 18)
 * `target`: the target to which the indicator belings within its SDG.
 Targets are only defined for data obtained from the UN and the WDI since their indicators have been classified accordingly.